OkoroaforDaniel/AirBnB_clone/README.md

 This team project is part of the ALX School Software Engineering program.
 It represents the first step towards building a full web application: the AirBnB clone.

-This first step consists of:
+This first step includes of:

 a custom command-line interface for data management, and the base classes for the storage of this data.